MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MailContact.md

 ```

 ### -PrimarySmtpAddress
-!!!
-Exchange Server 2010

-The PrimarySmtpAddress parameter specifies the primary SMTP address for the mail contact.
-By default, the email address that is specified in the ExternalEmailAddress parameter is set as the PrimarySMTPAddress.
-If you specify a primary SMTP address by using this parameter, the command sets the EmailAddressPolicyEnabled attribute of the mail contact to $false, and the e-mail addresses of this mail contact aren't automatically updated based on e-mail address policies.

-!!!
-Exchange Server 2013

-This parameter is available only in on-premises Exchange.

-The PrimarySmtpAddress parameter specifies the primary SMTP address for the mail contact.
-By default, the primary SMTP address is generated based on the default email address policy.
-If you specify a primary SMTP address by using this parameter, the command sets the EmailAddressPolicyEnabled attribute of the mail contact to $false, and the email addresses of this mail contact aren't automatically updated based on email address policies.

-!!!
-Exchange Server 2016, Exchange Online, Exchange Online Protection

 This parameter is available only in on-premises Exchange.

 The PrimarySmtpAddress parameter specifies the primary return email address that's used for the recipient.
 If it's available on this cmdlet, you can't use the EmailAddresses and PrimarySmtpAddress parameters in the same command.